 David Steele (2011) suggests that there is nothing structurally, morally, ethically or otherwise preventing anyone from being a coach and a therapist and by offering both you have a powerful service modality to offer prospective clients enabling you to serve more people in better ways and to manage seamless transitions from coaching to therapy.

-The International Coach Federation defines that Professional coaching is a distinct service which focuses on an individual’s life as it relates to goal setting, outcome creation and personal change management.
+The International Coaching Federation defines that Professional coaching is a distinct service which focuses on an individual’s life as it relates to goal setting, outcome creation and personal change management.
 In an effort to understand what a coach is, it can be helpful to distinguish coaching from other professions that provide personal or organisational support.
 Coaching can be distinguished from therapy in a number of ways.
 First, coaching is a profession that supports personal and professional growth and development based on individual-initiated change in pursuit of specific actionable outcomes.
 These outcomes are linked to personal or professional success.
 Coaching is forward moving and future focused, coaches start working with the client in the present space and move forward.

 Therapy, on the other hand, deals with healing pain, dysfunction and conflict within an individual or a relationship between two or more individuals.
 The focus is often on resolving difficulties arising from the past which hamper an individual’s emotional functioning in the present, improving overall psychological functioning, and dealing with present life and work circumstances in more emotionally healthy ways.
 Therapy outcomes often include improved emotional/feeling states.
 While positive feelings/emotions may be a natural outcome of coaching, the primary focus is on creating actionable strategies for achieving specific goals in one’s work or personal life.
 The emphasis in a coaching relationship is on action, accountability and follow through.